bitbrain/jpersis/getting-started.md

 <a href="#" name="1-why-jpersis"></a>
 # I. Why JPersis?

 When using an object oriented language like Java it is time consuming to map data manually from a database to models and vise versa.
 You have to remember data types, validate input and output and you have to change your code for each use case.

-JPersis is an easy to use interface which doesn't need much configuration or has many dependencies.
-You write your model, create a mapper and just insert and get data from your database.
+JPersis is a light-weighted library which does not require much configuration.
+You define a datastore, bind a model to it and use so called mappers to interact with the datastore.

 <a href="#" name="2-models"></a>
 # II.
 Models